The Complete Set Up For Remote Workers

 Equipment You Can Trust

 That’s right, as the paragraph title states, it is crucial to use equipment in perfect conditions.
 Choose a reliable computer, with plenty of RAM and disk space, to accommodate the management software and saved files, such as PowerPoint presentations.
-Get a stable and fast internet connection.
+Get a stable and fast internet connection even if you are in a rural location.
+Various ISPs like AT&T, Spectrum, suddenlink internet, etc., have partnered with third-party service providers to offer a wide array of plans and bundles that cater to the needs and wants of the customer.
+Their internet plans could not only assist you with a seamless work experience but may also be perfect for basic web browsing and streaming your favorite shows and movies.
+There is high-speed internet available everywhere and you can find more info about this here.

-The screen should be state-of-the-art, with generous dimensions (I have a huge 32″ screen, but that’s probably even too much!) and blue light filter, to avoid eye fatigue.
+The screen should be state-of-the-art, with generous dimensions (I have a huge 32″ screen, but that’s probably even too much!) and make sure that it has a blue light filter to help you avoid eye fatigue.
 If for whatever reason you don’t have access to a blue light filter on your computer screen, you may want to consider looking at places like Felix Gray (https://felixgray.com/collections/blue-light-glasses) to see how their glasses can help to block too much blue light from entering your eyes and disrupting your sleeping patterns, leaving you refreshed for your workday.
 With that being said, the technology available to us in this day and age should mean that a blue light filter is an option, so make sure you use it.
 Some jobs require a double screen, and I can tell, from experience, that multitasking is a lot easier and faster if you don’t have to toggle between different windows.

 A headset is required for most remote jobs.
 So long as you have a voice api in place, you will need it for communication with people in meetings and things.
 As you will probably have to wear it for long hours, choose a model that is comfortable and delivers a nice sound quality at the earpieces, as well as through the microphone.
 It’s a good idea to invest a little budget for this piece of equipment, so do not go for the cheapest one on the market.
 Most quality headsets come with a switch to turn the microphone on and off, which may be useful in certain situations.